brianknab/brianknab.github.io/_posts/2018-04-26-simple-linear-regression-ii.md

 I think that last _is_ surprising.
 More precisely, I think it surprising that the covariance matrix of $$\hat{\beta}$$ -- which expresses the amount of variation in our quadratic-loss-minimizing lines -- is independent of $$E(y \vert x)$$ considered as a function of $$x$$.
 Under every such function the expected variation in our quadratic-loss-minimizing lines is the same.

-That's enough for now; something that is also surprising is that there is still (a lot) more to say about drawing straight lines through a crop of data points.
+That's enough for now; something that is also surprising is that there is still more to say about drawing straight lines through a crop of data points.
 So, still more to come on this.